This note will give a (relatively) simple derivation of the Dirac

 has an additional factor

-to get the normalized coefficients, you must include an additional
+, to get the normalized coefficients, you must

 in

-{A.17} means that it describes a state with angular
+addendum {A.19} means that it describes a state with

 .
 Similarly